-- 5.1 We therefore continue to assert that the land at Cadgerford / Backhill has the potential to be an early and critical component in the planned, sustainable growth of the town towards its natural southern boundaries. - 5.2 To support this position a high-level development strategy for the expansion of Westhill to the south has been prepared by Optimised Environments (OPEN) and Fairhurst.
-It demonstrates how the Cadgerford/Backhill integrated site can help in the delivery of improvements to infrastructure and the provision of land to meet demand for employment and residential uses.
-The Development Strategy is attached as Appendix 1. - 5.3 The strategy draws upon the findings of the Westhill Capacity Study which assessed a number of development options around Westhill and favourably considered the subject land as one of the areas most suitable for development.
-The Study is included as Appendix 3.
+- 4.1 The subject lands currently lie outwith the settlement boundary of Westhill, as defined in the Aberdeenshire Local Development Plan 2017, and within Greenbelt in the Aberdeen City Local Development Plan 2017. - 4.2 Stewart Milne Homes (SMH) have engaged through the previous process of review of both plans and submitted representations at the Call for Sites, Main Issues Report and Proposed Plan stages of preparation.
+Those representations promoted high level masterplanning and reasoned justification as to why the subject lands should be allocated for residential and appropriate commercial development.
+Since that time, control has been achieved over further land as required for the effective masterplanning of the proposed southern expansion area.
+The areas under SMH control, and the proposed uses, can be summarised as offering the opportunity for approximately 26 hectares of residential / mixed use development which could accommodate 750 900 units; and 9 10 hectares of employment land. - 4.3 Through the detail within the submitted documentation, we therefore continue to assert that the land at Damhead, Cadgerford / Backhill has the potential to be an early and critical component in the planned, sustainable growth of the town towards its natural southern boundaries. - 4.4 To support this position a high-level development strategy for the expansion of Westhill to the south has been prepared by Optimised Environments and Fairhurst.
+It demonstrates how the Damhead/Cadgerford/Backhill integrated site can help in the delivery of improvements to infrastructure and the provision of land to meet demand for employment and residential uses.
+The Development Strategy is attached as Appendix 1. - 4.5 The strategy draws upon the findings of the Westhill Capacity Study which assessed a number of development options around Westhill and favourably considered the subject land as one of the areas most suitable for development.
+The Study is included as Appendix 2. - 4.6 Material to the context for this bid, the application for planning permission for the new Aberdeen Football Club Stadium and Community Sports Facilities was conditionally approved by Aberdeen City Council on 23rd April 2018 on land at West Kingsford, north of the A944, Aberdeen.